MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

 = 0.18.0 =
+13.05.2023: Trial with chartjs removed and new branch created.
+Bugfix in extractMetadata.php.
+AdminSettings for gpx-file upload.
+Leaflet loaded globally.
+            No update of Swiper.js.
+Used version is 9.0.5.
+With version 9.1.0 and higher the hashnavigation does no longer work.
+New features are not required and swiper runs without errors.
+Mind the readme is not up to date.

+= 0.18.0 =
 15.02.2023: Swiper.js updated to 9.0.5.
 Lazy loading changed.
 Responsive image sizes added including SIMPLE Admin setting.
 Minor Bugfix in MiniMasonryClass
-13.05.2023: Test with chartjs removed and new branch created.
-Bugfix in extractMetadata.php.
-AdminSettings for gpx-file upload.
-Leaflet loaded globally.

 = 0.17.0 =
 14.02.2023: Improvement in MiniMasonry.
 Webpack set to production!